mikebway/knative-poc/docs/Installation.md

 kubectl patch configmap/config-domain -n knative-serving --patch-file patch-config-domain.yaml
 ```

-**IMPORTANT:** You probably would not want to do anything like this on a production cluster.
-Together with the
-`config-istio` ConfigMap patch above, this makes all of your Knative service publicly accessible!
-That's useful
+**IMPORTANT:** Together with the `config-istio` ConfigMap patch above, this makes all of your Knative service accessible
-for our purposes here, but not a good idea in general.
+accessible from outside your cluster to requests that have `Host` headers in the form `\<service-name\>.\<namespace\>.kn.internal`.
+External accessibility like this is a requirement if you wish to route any URL paths to Knative managed services via
+Istio.

+An alternative to having the Istio ingress gateway route requests to Knative services would be to have the Istio ingress
+gateway route requests to paths to be handled by Knative services to a reverse proxy service (e.g. Envoy, Nginx) deployed
+inside the cluster.
+This second stage ingress would then route to the various `\<service-name\>.\<namespace\>.svc.cluster.local`
+services managed by Knative.
+This might be a more secure approach, but it would also be more complex to set up.

+To revert to internal only access to Knative services, see [Removing external access to Knative services](private.md).

 ### Record the cluster gateway IP address